RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 Then, the outputs of the groups are mixed together and to that master mix, the global effect processors are applied.
 So if there's a global setting for cutoff and also a group- and region setting for it, there will actually be 3 filters when a single layer is playing back a region.
-When a chord of 3 notes (of the same region) are played, there will be 6 filters: 3 for the 3 regions, an fourth one applied to their mix into a group and a fifth one to the global master signal.
+When a chord of 3 notes (of the same region) are played, there will be 5 filters: 3 for the 3 regions, an fourth one applied to their submix into a group ("sub-bus") and a fifth one to the global master mix ("master-bus").
 We already have the behavior implemented for the override and levels_are_busses modes (but it's not yet opcode controlled).
 Maybe implement also the "accumulate" mode.
 In this mode, for example, there is no such thing as a group filter but the cutoff specified in the group gets (somehow) accumulated into the cutoff specified by the region.
 Maybe simple addition is indeed appropriate.
 But such an "accumulate" would place the burden on us to specify the accumulation behavior for each new opcode to be defined and it may not always be obvious, how this should be done.
 We'll see...for the time being, only "override" and "levels_are_busses" should be implemented.

 -param_range:
 Decides, whether or not parameters should be restricted to the range specified by sfz.
 Possible